matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### API.$pluginName.$methodName
 _Defined in [Piwik/API/Proxy](https://github.com/piwik/piwik/blob/master/core/API/Proxy.php) in line [196](https://github.com/piwik/piwik/blob/master/core/API/Proxy.php#L196)_

-This event exists for convenience and is triggered directly after the [API.Request.dispatch](#apirequestdispatch) event is triggered.
+This event exists for convenience and is triggered directly after the {@hook API.Request.dispatch} event is triggered.
 It can be used to modify the input that is passed to a single API method.
-This is also possible with the [API.Request.dispatch](#apirequestdispatch) event, however that event requires event handlers check if the plugin name and method name are correct before modifying the parameters.
+This is also possible with the {@hook API.Request.dispatch} event, however that event requires event handlers check if the plugin name and method name are correct before modifying the parameters.

 **Example**